joewillsher/Vist/README.md

 ```

 This downloads the LLVM libraries, builds the libvist standard library and runtime and installs the compiler.
 To use it call `vist` from the command line, use `-h` to see options.

-To develop in Xcode, go to ‘Edit Scheme’ (⌘<) and under *Options* set the ‘Custom Working Directory’ to the location of your test files, and under *arguments* include `-verbose -preserve` to log and save the compiler temp files.

 ##The Language